galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > - Without a working script and test data that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of no benefit.
 {: .comment}

----

-## *Simple* scripts
-{: .no_toc}

-- Ideal for simple R/Bash/Python/.... scripts with a few user supplied parameters and a few i/o history files.
+The ToolFactory is ideal for wrapping simple R/Bash/Python and other interpreted scripts with a few user supplied parameters and a few i/o history files.
+Scripts are easier than some
-- The script can easily be modified to respond to default empty parameters as if they had not been passed, so conditionals and related tricks requiring manual coding may be avoided.
-- For many Conda dependencies, wrappers need XML conditionals and other tool XML constructs that are not easy to generate automatically
-    - While some simple dependencies may be manageable, complex ones will not be suitable for the Toolfactory.
+Conda packages because they are easily modified to respond to default empty parameters as if they had not been passed.
+As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can often be avoided.
+On the other hand, many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
+While some simple requirements may be manageable, complex ones will not be suitable for the Toolfactory.

-- Galaxy developer tools for building tools include Planemo and the new Galaxy Language Server in VCS.
-    - These are far more flexible than the ToolFactory
-    - They are recommended for regular tool developers willing to learn to use them and needing the flexibility and power.
-    - Training material for those tools is linked at the end of this tutorial.
+Galaxy developer tools for building tools include Planemo and the new Galaxy Language Server in VCS.
+These are far more flexible than the ToolFactory.
+They are recommended for regular tool developers willing to learn to use them and needing the flexibility and power.
+Training material is linked at the end of this tutorial for users needing that flexibility.

-- **The ToolFactory is for developers and informaticians not yet familiar with those far more flexible tools.**
+**The ToolFactory is for developers and informaticians not yet familiar with those far more flexible tools.**
-- **Scripts they need to wrap are often simple enough for the ToolFactory.**
+**Scripts they need to wrap are often simple enough for the ToolFactory.**

-- Compared to the recommended Galaxy developer tool development software
-    - Less to learn to get up to speed using a form driven, automated code generator.
-    - Less capable - limited to relatively simple scripts.
+Compared to the recommended Galaxy developer tool development software, there is less to learn in order to get up to speed using a form driven, automated code generator.
+The cost is that the easier method is far less capable and is limited to relatively simple scripts.
-- Training is available for the much more general tool development infrastructure in the "Development in Galaxy" section of the GTN - for example, "Tool development and integration into Galaxy" linked in the follow-up training recommended at the end of this document

 ---